MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-VivaModuleFeature.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module v3.2.0-Preview2 or later.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-**Note**: This cmdlet is part of a feature that's currently in Private Preview.
-The cmdlet won't work unless your organization is a member of the Private Preview.

-Use the Get-VivaModuleFeature cmdlet to view the features for a Viva module or the details of a specific feature available for a specific Viva module.
+Use the Get-VivaModuleFeature cmdlet to view the features in a Viva module tht has Viva feature access controls available.
+This cmdlet provides details about the features, including the feature identifiers and descriptions.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).